- Enrollment Requirements

 To be considered for admission to the University of California (UC) or California State University (CSU) systems, students must complete a total of fifteen (15) year-long A-G high school courses with a grade of C or better—at least 11 of them prior to senior year.
 Courses must be submitted for approval by the UC office of the President.

-- Online course: Students, in collaboration with the ES and parent, may choose their A-G approved courses from either of Excel’s approved vendors: Edgenuity or BYU.
+- Online course: Students, in collaboration with the ES and parent, may choose their A-G approved courses from an approved vendor.

 - Community College course: Please refer to the community college’s website for information on their requirements for high school student concurrent enrollment.